Napoleon, Arkansas: Abandonment and destruction

 Though the cut had improved river traffic, the cut hastened the end of Napoleon.
 The Mississippi's water was soon eroding the banks of the town.
 Ten years after the canal was dug the town would be gone.
 Napoleon after the war was practically a ghost town.

-Although several families returned, most didn't.
-A Newspaper in Napoleon (The Napoleon News) came back and 1870 and claimed that silver had been discovered near the town.

-Many were hopeful for the town to return to prosperity but Napoleon would not become the host of a silver boom nor much else.
+Although several families returned, most did not.
+In 1870, the Napoleon News claimed that silver had been discovered near Napoleon and predicted that this would raise the town to new heights.
+Many were hopeful for the town to return to prosperity, but Napoleon would not become the host of a silver boom nor much else.
 Floods continued.
-The Mississippi cut into the town separating one side from the other.
-Thieves were creative and used a flat boat to steal the safe from the county clerk's office.
-While the safe had no money, it contained town records.

-The Catholic Church bell is now at McGehee.
+The Catholic church bell is now at McGehee.

 All that is left of Napoleon are a few ruins which are only visible when the water is low.